bermi/ts/README.md

 `ts` adds a timestamp to the beginning of each line of input.

 This is a partial port of moreutils ts to zig optimized for high throughput.
-It is between 10 and 20 times faster than the perl version.
+It is between 10 to 20 times faster than the perl version.

 ## Usage